DailyDreaming/k8-nextflow/README.md

 ./nextflow kuberun https://github.com/DailyDreaming/k8-nextflow -v whimvol:/workspace -head-cpus 1 -head-memory 256Mi
 ```

-NOTE: The toy workflow tests two processes sharing a file, which should test shared access to the same file space (we use a [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to do this).
+NOTE: The toy workflow tests two processes sharing a file, which should test shared access to the same file space (this is the purpose of the [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)).
+NOTE: FUSE requires a plug-in installed on each worker, and so does not seem to be currently feasible without security considerations and cluster-wide changes.